 - If PTO and UTO will affect an employee’s attendance record.

-If you use employee attendance tracker software you can integrate your policy to help streamline your processes.
 For example, if your policy defines how many days off can be taken each year (paid and/or unpaid) then you can share this information with employees through the software.
 This could reduce potential conflict and make employees accountable for their absences.

 Here are a few answers to common questions.
 Let us know in the comments if you have any other questions.

 Do I need an unpaid time off policy in my company?

 Whether you decide to pay employees for time off is up to your company.

 Although there is no legal obligation, many companies decide it is good practice under certain conditions.
 If you do decide to offer unpaid time off, then you need a clear UTO policy that sets out your internal guidelines and procedures.